First search for $B \rightarrow X_{s} \nu \bar{\nu}$ decays

 A signal region is defined in $M_{X_{s}}^{\textrm{reco}} \times {\mathcal{O}_{\textrm{BDT}}}$ space and divided into $3 \times 5$~bins.
 The bin boundaries along the $M_{X_{s}}^{\textrm{reco}}$ axis, $[0.0, 0.6, 1.0, 2.0]\gevcc$, correspond to regions dominated by $K$, $K^{*}$, and higher-mass $X_{s}$ states, labeled MR1, MR2, and MR3.
+The boundary between MR2 and MR3 is set to $1.0\gevcc$, slightly below the non-resonant generation threshold of $1.1\gevcc$, to minimize sensitivity to the modeling of the non-resonant $X_{s}$ generation point.
 In MR1, MR2, and MR3, the bin boundaries along the ${\mathcal{O}_{\textrm{BDT}}}$ axis are [0.86, 0.9195, 0.979, 0.986, 0.993, 1.0], [0.86, 0.8925, 0.925, 0.95, 0.975, 1.0], and [0.86, 0.9, 0.94, 0.96, 0.98, 1.0], respectively.
 These bin boundaries are chosen to maximize sensitivity without introducing fit bias, which is verified by a pseudo-experiment study.
 For simplicity, bin indices are assigned from 1 to 15.
 The indices range from 1 to 5 in MR1, from 6 to 10 in MR2, and from 11 to 15 in MR3, increasing along the positive $\mathcal{O}_{\textrm{BDT}}$ axis within each mass region.

-We perform a binned maximum likelihood fit to the $M_{X_{s}}^{\textrm{reco}} \times {\mathcal{O}_{\textrm{BDT}}}$ distribution to determine the signal yields in three $M_{X_{s}}$ regions; $0.0 < M_{X_{s}} < 0.6\gevcc$, $0.6 \leq M_{X_{s}} < 1.0\gevcc$ and $1.0\gevcc \leq M_{X_{s}}$, where $M_{X_{s}}$ is the true mass of the $X_{s}$ system, obtained from the simulation.
+We perform a binned maximum likelihood fit to the $M_{X_{s}}^{\textrm{reco}} \times {\mathcal{O}_{\textrm{BDT}}}$ distribution to determine the signal yields in three $M_{X_{s}}^{\textrm{true}}$ regions; $0.0 < M_{X_{s}}^{\textrm{true}} < 0.6\gevcc$, $0.6 \leq M_{X_{s}}^{\textrm{true}} < 1.0\gevcc$ and $1.0\gevcc \leq M_{X_{s}}^{\textrm{true}}$, where $M_{X_{s}}^{\textrm{true}}$ is the true mass of the $X_{s}$ system, obtained from the simulation.
 The relationship between reconstructed and true mass, including cross-feed between regions, is derived from the signal simulation.
 We use the \textsc{HistFactory}~\cite{Cranmer:2012} package to construct the probability density function~(PDF) as the product of Poisson distributions and auxiliary terms.
 The expected numbers of events for the Poisson distributions are determined from simulation and includes correction factors and systematic uncertainties, described below.
 We introduce nuisance parameters to the likelihood with Gaussian constraints and parametrize systematic uncertainties as auxiliary terms.
 The values of the nuisance parameters and the signal branching fractions are determined by the fit.